Afiq set sights on Suzuki Cup after recovering from injury nightmare

 With the AFF Suzuki Cup coming up in November, it is no secret that Afiq, like any other Singaporean footballer, yearns to play a part in the biennial regional tournament.

-“Of course it’ll be a bonus for me if I represent the country in this competition,” he emphasised.
+“Of course it’ll be a bonus for me if I represent that country in this competition,” he emphasised.